viraatdas/Chess-Lesson-Tutorials/Lesson-Outline.md

 5. Talked about chess point values https://www.chesskid.com/article/view/chess-pieces-values

 **8/16/2020**

-1. Congestion - using two rooks or a Rook or a Queen
+1. Congestion - using two rooks or a Rook or a Queen to corner king
 2. ELO/Rating: Going from 1000 -> 1500 is easier than going from 1500 -> 2000 even though the difference in points is the same
    - Sanctioned by USCF (United States Chess Federation)
 3. Openings